-Herget (1972), Herget and Arjang (1990), Arjang (1991) and Arjang and Herget (1997), based on stress testing and analyses completed at the nearby underground mines at Wawa, Elliot Lake and Sudbury that are situated in the Superior and Southern Provinces, indicate pre-mining, major horizontal compressional stress directions of about northeast-southwest.
+Herget (1972), Herget and Arjang (1990), Arjang (1991) and Arjang and Herget (1997), based on stress testing and analyses completed at the nearby underground mines at Wawa, Elliot Lake and Sudbury, indicate pre-mining major horizontal compressional stress directions of about northeast-southwest.
 These regional horizontal stress results are similar to directions for other parts of the Canadian Shield in eastern North America, and have been interpreted by Herget (1972) as stable and preserved in relative magnitude for close to a billion years.

-Other than those mentioned above, no identification and interpretation of neotectonic structures was found in the readily-available literature for the Town of Blind River and surrounding area.
+No identification and interpretation of neotectonic structures was found in the readily-available literature for the Town of Spanish and surrounding area.
 It is therefore useful to review the findings of previous field studies involving fracture characterization and evolution as it may pertain to glacial unloading.
 McMurry et al. (2003) summarized several studies conducted in a number of plutons in the Canadian Shield and in the crystalline basement rocks in Western Ontario.
 These various studies found that fractures below a depth of several hundred metres in the plutonic rock were ancient features.
 Early-formed fractures have tended to act as stress domain boundaries.
 Subsequent stresses, such as those caused by plate movement or by continental glaciation, generally have been relieved by reactivation along the existing zones of weakness rather than by the formation of large, new fracture zones.